Introduction and Representative Duties

 The Court reserves the right to modify the conditions of this job announcement, or to withdraw the announcement, any of which may occur without prior written or other notice.
 In the event that a position becomes vacant in a similar classification, within a reasonable time of the original announcement, the court may elect to select a candidate from the applicants who responded to the original announcement without posting the position.

-The United States District Court is a drug-free workplace and the applicant selected will be required to participate in a drug screening test prior to employment.
+The initial appointment to this position is provisional pending the successful completion of the required background checks and/or investigations.
+The U.S. District Court is a drug-free work place and the applicant selected will be required to participate in a drug screening test prior to employment.

 All information provided by applicants is subject to verification and background investigation.
 Applicants are advised that false statements or omission of information on any application materials or the inability to meet the following conditions may be grounds for non-selection, withdrawal of an offer of employment or dismissal after being employed.